Learning about skin and nipple changes during breastfeeding can help you take care of yourself and know when to see a health care provider.

 Changes in your breasts and nipples may include:

 - Skin puckering or dimpling.
 This can be caused by scar tissue from surgery or an infection.
 Often, there is no known reason.
-See your provider.
-Most of the time this does not need treatment.
+You should see your provider but most of the time this does not need treatment.

 - Warm to the touch, red, or painful breast.
 This is caused by an infection in your breast.
 See your provider for treatment.

 - Scaly, flaking, itchy skin.
-This is usually eczema or a bacterial or fungal infection.
+This is most often eczema or a bacterial or fungal infection.
 See your provider for treatment.
-Flaking, scaly, itchy nipples can be a sign of Paget's disease.
-This is a rare form of breast cancer involving the nipple.

 - Retracted nipples.
 Your nipple was raised above the surface but begins to pull inward and does not come out when stimulated.
 See your provider if this is new.